Bryce Dessner: Film scores

 Dessner has written the score for the major Netflix film The Two Popes (2019) directed by Fernando Meirelles, recorded with London Contemporary Orchestra at London's Abbey Road Studios.

 In October 2015, Dessner was tapped along with Ryuichi Sakamoto and Alva Noto, to compose the score for the Oscar Award-winning director Alejandro González Iñárritu film The Revenant (2015).
 They received a nomination for Best Original Score in the 2016 Golden Globes and a nomination in the 2017 Grammy Awards for Best Score Soundtrack For Visual Media category.

 Dessner's piece Tour Eiffel was featured in the 2015 Palme d'Or winner Dheepan, directed by Jacques Audiard.
 Tour Eiffel is performed by the Kronos Quartet and Brooklyn Youth Chorus.

 Bryce and his brother Aaron Dessner co-composed the score for Transpecos, which won the Audience Award at the 2016 South by Southwest.
 They also worked together on the score for 2013 film Big Sur, an adaptation of the 1962 novel of the same name by Jack Kerouac.
 The film debuted on January 23, 2013, at the Sundance Film Festival, where it received positive reviews.

 In 2007, Dessner and Padma Newsome's quartet, Clogs, had their music serve as the soundtrack to the film Turn the River (2007).

+Dessner composed the score and title track for the 2025 film Train Dreams.
+The latter, on which he collaborated with Australian musician Nick Cave, earned him a nomination for the Academy Award for Best Original Song at the 98th Academy Awards.